Druzai/Bot_Mc_discord/README.md

 ### Lib installation

-Type in command prompt: (you must have [requirements.txt](requirements.txt) in root folder of the project)
+Type in command prompt: (you must have [requirements.txt](requirements.txt) and [requirements-build.txt](requirements-build.txt) in root folder of the project)

 ```
-pip install -r requirements.txt
+pip install -r requirements.txt -r requirements-build.txt
 ```

 For macOS you have to update certificates by running script `/Applications/Python 3.XX/Install Certificates.command`

 ### Build with pyinstaller

-Firstly, you have to install pyinstaller via `pip install pyinstaller==5.12.0`.
+It builds an executable file with bundled Python interpreter.

 Type in command prompt `make` in root directory of the project to build it.

 Executable file will be in `%project_root_dir%/build_dist`.

+### Build with shiv

+It builds an executable archive, but it requires Python to launch!

+Type in command prompt `make build_pyz` in root directory of the project to build it.

+Executable archive will be in `%project_root_dir%/build_dist`.
+You can launch it with a double click or via Python - `python Discord_bot.pyz`.

 ## Run